takushib/MyEventBoard-Dev/README.md

      (e.g. the loading spinner before confirmation to show that the action is being worked on)
 - Homepage calendar view for schedule (possibly?)
 - Ability to export schedule (reservations) to different calendar application (google calendar).
+- Removing a registered user from your event (event manage page)

 ## Contact Information